Glasgow 2026 Commonwealth Games are coming...

 Taking place in the city this summer from 23 July – 2 August.

 With the Glasgow 2026 Commonwealth Games taking place in the city this summer (23 July – 2 August), we’re now able to share confirmed dates for how this will affect the three Glasgow Life venues used for competition: Scotstoun Stadium, Glasgow International Arena (formerly Emirates Arena), Sir Chris Hoy Velodrome and Tollcross International Swimming Centre.
-Gorbals Leisure Centre Tennis Hall is also being used for Opening and Closing Ceremony rehearsals.

 These venues will be hosting events during the Games, so they’ll close for short periods, along with a little extra time before and after for set-up and clear-down.
 Closure dates will vary depending on the event schedule, and we’ve worked hard to keep any disruption as limited as possible.